 Problems with Consuming Fish, if Breastfeeding

 Fish contain mercury, and this is a big concern when you are

 breastfeeding.
 Mercury and breastfeeding do not go together.
 Mercury is

-one major source in coal fired power plants.
+one primary source in coal-fired power plants.
 It settles into the water

-and then bacteria converts it into a form called methyl mercury.
+and then bacteria convert it into a form called methylmercury.
 Fish get this

 from the water they swim in and the food that they eat.
 The mercury